 Thank you for your interest in our pharmacy residency program.
-Dayton Children’s Hospital post-graduate year 1 (PGY1) pharmacy residency program is designed to build upon a doctor of pharmacy (Pharm.D.) education by providing the resident with opportunities to gain knowledge and skills in the pharmacotherapeutic care of patients.
-Our goal is to help each resident develop into competent and well-rounded clinical practitioners who are confident to provide care for a wide range of disease states and conditions.
+PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+Our goal is to help each resident develop into a competent and well-rounded clinical practitioner who is confident to provide care for a wide range of disease states and conditions.

 Dayton Children’s Hospital PGY1 pharmacy residency program is strategically designed in a manner that supports residents in achieving this purpose.